vegaprotocol/documentation/docs/node-operators/how-to/rotate-ethereum-keys.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

 Ethereum key rotation is a safety feature that allows validator nodes to manage their Ethereum keys.
-Every validator node in the network needs three keys: Ethereum, Tendermint and Vega.
+Every validator node in the network needs three keys: Ethereum, CometBFT and Vega.
 This section described to how to dynamically rotate a node's Ethereum key.

 Key rotation is a cryptographic best practise that allows a current in-use key to be replaced by a new, different key.
 It is an activity that should be performed regularly to guard against an in-use key being unknowingly compromised.